 - What support will there be for my child's/young person's overall wellbeing?

 Pupils who require support of a more social or emotional nature at the academy are supported in many ways.
-We have a team of learning support practitioners and a learning mentor who are on hand to deliver small group or 1:1 interventions aimed at developing social skills, emotional well-being, confidence, attention and listening, language, anger management and self-esteem.
+We have a team of support staff who are on hand to deliver small group or 1:1 interventions aimed at developing social skills, emotional well-being, confidence, attention and listening, language, anger management and self-esteem.
 These sessions take place throughout the day on either a timetabled basis or as is required following an incident.
-We also run several nurture groups throughout the Academy day, including lunchtimes.
+We also run nurture provision for those who need this level of support.

 Medication: If a child requires regular medication during the school day, we will require a parent to sign that this can be administered by school staff.
 Medication is kept securely in the school office until required.
 In the event of epipen or inhalers being required, a care plan will be drawn up with the school nurse and parent.
 A copy of this will in the classroom along with the medication so that there is easy access to it throughout the school day.
 Parents are made aware of any occasion where epipen or inhaler are given to a child in school so that they can monitor usage.